HamnYce/myappp-sample/README.md

-# my app
+# My app
-following a git tutorial online
+Following a git tutorial on youtube :)